-At the Meeting, Pason's 2020 consolidated audited financial statements and the auditor's report on those statements will be presented.
+At the Meeting, Pason's 2021 consolidated audited financial statements and the auditor's report on those statements will be presented.
 No vote will occur.
 Shareholders will then be asked to vote on the following business:

 - 1. Fix the number of directors to be elected at the Meeting at six; - 2.
 Elect the directors of Pason for the ensuing year; - 3.
-Reappoint Deloitte LLP as auditors of Pason for 2021 and authorize Pason's Board of Directors to fix their remuneration; - 4.
-Conduct a non-binding "say on pay" advisory vote on Pason's approach to executive compensation; and - 5.
-Approve the 2021 Stock Option Plan.
+Reappoint Deloitte LLP as auditors of Pason for 2022 and authorize Pason's Board of Directors to fix their remuneration; and - 4.
+Conduct a non-binding "say on pay" advisory vote on Pason's approach to executive compensation.

 A simple majority of more than 50% of the votes cast at the Meeting, personally or by proxy, are required to approve each of the above matters to be considered at the Meeting.
-For more information about these agenda items, go to Business of the Meeting on page 7.
+For more information about these agenda items, go to Business of the Meeting on page 8.